xenon615/bevy_trebuchet/Readme.md

 ## Disclaimer
 Actually its my first crate made for Bevy or Rust.
 So  maybe I didn't do it the way it should be or the way it's usually done.
 Keep this in mind if you plan to use it.
-However, you have every right to copy, clone and correct it at your own discretion.
+However, you free to copy, clone and correct it at your own discretion.
 Also, I would be glad to receive any advice. ([xenon615 on Discord](https://discordapp/users/xenon615))

 ## Usage